ashutoshmjain/gita/src/prologue.md

 His grand father `Sakti Muni`, was the first to understand `Karmyoga` .
 And his great grand father `Vaśiṣṭha` was titled `Bramhrishi` (The first guardian of eternal knowledge). `Dwaipayana's` lineage predetermined his destiny — as if someone planned a multi-generational mission to decipher and record "true" knowledge.

 In a way, it was a quantum jump in evolution of consciousness, at least from the humans' standpoint.
 The primary difference between humans and other species is our ability to store knowledge outside the evolutionary mechanism.
 Animals and plants adjust to changing conditions through slow evolutionary cycles.
 Humans, on the other hand, may adapt quicker because we store, and distribute knowledge through external means.
 This external storage leads to the notion of a "civilization".
-A civilization is one that acts around a core rational knowledge-base to develop physical and spiritual tools to enhance the life experience of it's participants --> evolution of conciousness.
+A civilization is one that acts around a core rational knowledge-base to develop physical and spiritual tools that enhance the life experience of it's participants --> evolution of conciousness.
 By this definition, humans have much greater conscious experience compared to other species.

  The first Indus valley civilization was built around  `Vaidik` science, Greco-Romans were founded around work of Homer and thrived around Socrates, Plato, Heraclitus, and Aristotle.
 The rise of Europe was around the Industrial application(s) of modern science, and now America is broadly reaping around the digital wealth of knowledge.

+## 0.1
+ ----

  The external store of knowledge drives human world.
 Thanks to the work of `Dwaipayana`, we have pristine tools for storing the knowledge - text.
 Even in digital realm, most of the meaningful content is text.

-## 0.1
- ----

  The storage was first realized with the "spoken word".
 Unlike animals, we could remember things told by our parents and they could what was told to them by theirs. `Bramhrishi Vaśiṣṭha` - great grand father of `Dwaipayana`, understood this innate ability of humans and channeled it to preserve knowledge.
 Thus precise spoken words - recital (`Shruti`[^shruti]), was the basis of first civilization.

  With "written word" storage capacity got a boost.
 It is estimated that there are over 130 million books in existence as of 2021.
 Library of Alexandria, built by Ptolemy in early days of the written word ( around 3rd century bc) had anywhere between seventy to seven hundred thousand "Papyrus" rolls.
 A conversion into a modern textbook size should end up to say a hundred thousand books - a lot, given they were all hand written and carefully transported to Alexandria for safe keeping and reference.